Skip to content

 SecurityHeadersMiddleware

-Sets conservative defaults: X-Content-Type-Options: nosniff, Referrer-Policy: strict-origin-when-cross-origin, X-Frame-Options: DENY, plus CSP / HSTS in production.
+Sets conservative defaults: X-Content-Type-Options: nosniff, Referrer-Policy: strict-origin-when-cross-origin, X-Frame-Options: SAMEORIGIN, X-XSS-Protection: 0 (the legacy auditor is disabled in favour of CSP), plus a default CSP and — outside development — HSTS.
+In development the CSP is widened for the Vite dev origin and HSTS is suppressed.
 Override on a per-route basis with your own response headers.

 SessionMiddleware